tzolov/ai-observability-demo/README.md

 ![Function Calling non-parallel](/doc/funciton_calling_sequential.png "Function Calling non-parallel")

-Diagram shows that 3 consequative tool calls are performed before the final reust.
+Diagram shows that 3 consecutive tool calls are performed before the final result.

 If the parallel calling is enabled the diagram looks like this: